Foreign relations of Israel: Panama

 Panama formally recognized the State of Israel on 18 June 1948.
 The two countries first exchanged in 1960.

 Panama voted with Israel against UN resolution 67/19, as well as UN resolution 70/70, and in 2012 had a 30% voting coincidence with Israel.

 Nicaragua

 1974–1978: Israel sold arms to Somoza régime.

 On 1 June 2010 Nicaragua suspended diplomatic ties with Israel in response to the Gaza flotilla raid.
 Relations were restored in March 2017.

+In October 2024, Nicaragua once again severed diplomatic ties with Israel due to the Israeli war on Gaza and Lebanon, calling the Israeli government "fascist" and "genocidal".

 North America

 Canada

 Canada's relationship with Israel began in 1947, when Canada was represented on the United Nations Special Committee on Palestine (UNSCOP).
 Canada was one of the 33 countries (including only four Commonwealth members) that voted in favour of the 1947 UN partition Plan, thus beginning a longstanding relationship with the Jewish state based on a shared commitment to democratic values, understanding, and mutual respect.

 Cuba

 Cuba sent troops to fight against Israel during the War of Attrition.
 Cuba also joined the expeditionary forces during the 1973 Yom Kippur War, and broke diplomatic relations with Israel the same year.

 As Cuba's enemy and a very close United States ally, Israel was the only country in the world that consistently sided with the U.S. blockade against Cuba.

 In late 2010, Fidel Castro, who at this time no longer held office in Cuba's government, stated that he believes Israel has a 'right to exist', which is a shift from his régimes earlier policy.